wavefrontHQ/wavefront-sdk-python/README.md

 from wavefront_python_sdk import WavefrontProxyClient

 # Create Proxy Client
-# host: Hostname of the Wavefront proxy, 2878 by default
+# proxy_host: Hostname of the Wavefront proxy
 # metrics_port: Metrics Port on which the Wavefront proxy is listening on
 # distribution_port: Distribution Port on which the Wavefront proxy is listening on
 # tracing_port: Tracing Port on which the Wavefront proxy is listening on